jimmy123A/jimmy123A/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🌱 &nbsp;Always evolving and learning new stuff related to Web and Mobile development.\
+🌱 &nbsp;Always evolving and learning new stuff related to Web and Mobile app development.\
 ✍️ &nbsp;In my free time, I'm doing freelancing as a side/hassle and improving my startups.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at dimitrisdas2@gmail.com!
 I'll try to respond as soon as I can.\